xziyue/robust_mnist_feature_py/README.md

 - `train_robust_model.py`: trains the robust model
 - `load_mnist.py`: loading data from MNIST idx format (need to correct endianess if the data format has sizes greater than 1 byte)
 - `test_mnist.py`: testing script

+## References

+- Ilyas, Andrew, et al. "Adversarial examples are not bugs, they are features." *arXiv preprint arXiv:1905.02175* (2019).